 During pregnancy, there may be a mild to moderate increase in hair growth due to hormonal changes.
 For example, estrogen and androgen stimulation in the second half of pregnancy [1] may increase the number of hair follicles that remain in the anagen (growth) phase [5], meaning that hair continues to grow.

 After delivery, this hormonal-induced hair growth usually subsides and the hair follicles return to the telogen (resting) phase within 3-6 months after delivery with a sudden drop in hormone levels.
-This leads to excessive hair loss, known as postpartum telogen effluvium [5].
+This results in excessive hair loss, known as postpartum telogen effluvium [5].

 What does this mean?
 This means that during pregnancy, the number of hairs that fall out is reduced and they not only continue to grow in the hair follicles but also increase in diameter (become thicker), resulting in a hormonally induced appearance of new hair growth on various parts of the body such as the abdomen, lower back and thighs [6], which can become a major problem for women during pregnancy.